Bosnia & Herzegovina

 Visa Requirements

-U.S. grantees, as well as all accompanying dependents, regardless of age, must register with the local police within 24 hours of receiving an entry stamp at a border crossing or airport, and must apply for temporary residence status within three to four weeks of arrival in Bosnia and Herzegovina.
-The Embassy provides assistance the process, but the grantee himself/herself and the host institution are responsible for sponsoring the grantee for the residence permit.
-Thus, it is imperative that all candidates secure a commitment by an academic or other institution to sponsor the candidate for temporary residence.
+U.S. grantees, as well as all accompanying dependents, regardless of age, must register with the local police within 24 hours of receiving an entry stamp at a border crossing or airport, and must apply for temporary residency status within three to four weeks of arrival in Bosnia and Herzegovina.
+(Please note: most hotels will automatically complete the initial police registration process, but grantees should verify this with their hotel prior to their arrival.)
+The Embassy will provide additional guidance on the residency visa process and the host institution will directly assist grantees with their residency visa applications.